 Setting Up Retargeting

-It’s fairly straightforward to set up retargeting for your business.
+It’s fairly straightforward to set up and start retargeting for your business.
 It makes sense to set up your “audiences” even before you actually even think of launching actual retargeting campaigns because it takes some time to build an audience (unless you already get loads of traffic).

 Assuming you use Adroll, you can start by creating an account at Adroll.com, and then add your advertiser profile.